Security & privacy

 Independent audit

-Coming through SOC 2 Type II and ISO 27001 audits scheduled for completion ahead of general availability.
+Coming Soon SOC 2 Type II and ISO 27001 audits scheduled for completion ahead of general availability.
 We'll publish reports on request to firms in active evaluation.

 Penetration testing

-Coming through Annual third-party penetration tests, with summary reports available under NDA to firms with active deployments.
+Coming Soon Annual third-party penetration tests, with summary reports available under NDA to firms with active deployments.

 How Atrium differs